-159. (1) The term of a Municipal Council may be no more than [four] five years, as determined by national legislation.

-(2) A Municipal Council remains competent to function from the time it is dissolved in terms of national legislation or its term expires, until the day before the first meeting of the newly elected Council, which meeting must be held within 14 days of a valid election.".
+- 159. (1) The term of a Municipal Council may be no more than [four] five years, as determined by national legislation. - (2) If a Municipal Council is dissolved in terms of national legislation, or when its term expires, an election must be held within 90 days of the date that Council was dissolved or its term expired. - (3) A Municipal Council, other than a Council that has been dissolved following an intervention in terms of section 139, remains competent to function from the time it is dissolved or its term expires, until the newly elected Council has been declared elected."